Tronald/CoordinateSharp/README.md

 You may also view the [Documentation](https://www.coordinatesharp.com/Help/index.html) for a more in depth look at CoordinateSharp's structure.

 Change notes can be viewed [here](https://www.coordinatesharp.com/ChangeNotes).

+### Questions

+Have a technical question, but don't feel like creating an issue?
+Email us at support@signatgroup.com

 <p align="center"><img src="https://s8.postimg.cc/wvf5cfpqt/LOGO_COORDINATE_SHARP_1.jpg"></p>